 Enjoying a warm cup of coffee or tea provides many a gardener with a jolt of energy to start their day.
-What if you could grow your own caffeine-rich tea leaves right in your own back yard?
-Yaupon holly (Ilex vomitoria), makes a great tea alternative and it is the only plant native to North America that contains caffeine.
+What if you could grow your own caffeine-rich tea leaves right in your backyard?
+Yaupon holly (Ilex vomitoria) is a native Florida shrub that makes a great tea alternative.

 Now, don't be scared off by the word "vomitoria" in its scientific name.
-It comes from yaupon tea's historical association with purifying rituals where copious amounts of tea were consumed to induce vomiting.
-This should not deter the interested gardener; when consumed in moderate amounts, the tea will not cause intestinal distress.
+It comes from yaupon tea's historical association with purifying rituals where copious amounts of tea were consumed to induce purging.
+This should not deter the interested gardener; the tea will not cause intestinal distress when consumed in moderate amounts.

 Antioxidants aren't the only similarity between Yaupon tea and green tea; both can have a greenish color when brewed.
 Using fresh leaves will produce a green tea while using roasted leaves will produce a darker brown tea.
 As such, there may be some variation in how your tea looks, depending on how you prepare the leaves and how long you steep them.

 Unlike other teas, yaupon holly leaves contain no tannins.
 This means you don’t have to worry about your tea becoming more bitter the longer you steep it.
 In fact, you can re-steep your tea up to three times without sacrificing flavor.
 Keep in mind that all the caffeine will be extracted during the first brew, so the re-steeped tea will be caffeine-free.

 It's important that you only brew tea from Ilex vomitoria, as there are a number of native holly plants and many of them are not safe for consumption.
 Also, remember whenever you try a new food to go slowly and make sure that you aren't allergic to it.

 For more information on yaupon holly, contact your county Extension office.